nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 ## Native Android app

 For this project we decided to use native Android app.
-I have had awful experience with HTML5 / Apache Cordova app in [Taxi project](../taxi).
+I have had awful experiences with HTML5 / Apache Cordova app in [Taxi project](../taxi).

 In our Android application we used following libraries: